jeffreycwitt/pl339/docs/21-foundations-of-deliberative-democracy.md

 # Holmes and Brandeis: Competing Reasons to Value Free Speech

-In chapter 2, Sunstein introduces the opinions of Holmes and Brandeis who both argue in favor protecting free speech.
+In chapter 2 (pages 52-56), Sunstein introduces the opinions of Holmes and Brandeis who both argue in favor protecting free speech.

 But as Sunstein notes, they do so for different reasons